Home » Side Dish » Jamaican rice and peas recipe

 How to cook Jamaican rice and peas

-4. The Rice: Wash the rice to get rid of the starch.
-Add it to the spot.
+2. The Rice: Wash the rice to get rid of the starch.
+Add it to the pot, cover and bring to a boil.
+Turn the heat down to low and let it steam until all the water evaporates.

-Popular Jamaican choices to serve with rice and peas are curry goat, oxtail stew and pepper stake.
+What to serve with rice and peas

 Jamaican rice and peas recipe